 When we are hungry, it is easy to reach for something unhealthy.
 Taking time to prepare meals will help you have food ready to go when needed.
 This also lets you control what is in your meals to keep them healthier.

 Kids can cause a lot of stress.
 They may be fighting with you, whining, or fighting each other.
 It can be overwhelming.
 Finding a way to relieve stress is essential to your health.
 This could be taking a long shower, walking, reading a book, getting a massage, stretching, or doing yoga.
 Find something that works for you.

 9. Know when to take a movie day.

 Giving kids too much screen time is a hot-button issue.
-Of course, you don’t want your kids just camped out in front of the TV all day, but once in a while, having a chill movie day can be good for everyone.
-Whether you don’t feel good, are tired, or just need to have an unscripted day, a movie day may just be what you need.
+Of course, you don’t want your kids just camped out in front of the TV all day, but once in a while, having a chill family movie day can be good for everyone.
+Whether you don’t feel good, are tired, or just need an unscripted day, a movie day may just be what you need.

 10. Make a routine.

 Sticking to a routine most days can help foster good habits in you and your kids.
 Kids thrive on routines, and keeping one in place will help avoid fights and ensure you get to everything you need to do.

 It may seem like skipping breakfast is a way to get a headstart on the day, but it will only make you hungry and cranky.

 12. Plan family time.